coreos/kube-aws/contrib/dex/README.md

  3. Deploy Dex: `kubectl apply -f contrib/dex/dex.de.yaml`

+ **Deploy Dex using Helm**

+ For those who prefer deploying it using helm, Samsung-CNT has a [chart](https://github.com/samsung-cnct/chart-dex) available.

 ## Exposing DEX service
 After Dex is deployed, you have to manually expose dex service using a ELB or Ingress.